 All this being said, there are plenty of extremely complex aspects of this.
 One I’m particularly sensitive to is the impact it could have on women’s sports.
 I’ve participated in and observed competitive sports my whole life.
 I am a sports fanatic, and I got my journalism start as a sports reporter — which was also when this issue really began getting mainstreamed.
 It is undeniable that biological males on average have a distinct advantage in competitive sports; it’s also true that some transgender women have already dominated some women’s sports spaces.

 One of the few real-world applications we’ve seen in professional sports was in Mixed Martial Arts, when a trans woman named Fallon Fox fought Tamikka Brents.
-Brents was a world-class women’s MMA fighter and she was knocked out in two minutes, her orbital bone shattered, and Fox was promptly barred from fighting women again.
+Brents was a world-class women’s MMA fighter and she was knocked out in two minutes, her orbital bone shattered, and Fox was promptly barred from fighting women again (Correction: Fox was not actually barred: she had a green light from the Florida athletics commission to continue fighting.
+But she faced such a torrent of criticism from leaders at the UFC and fellow fighters that she never fought again).
 Brents, who was clearly open to accepting Fox in the sport, later said she’d never felt strength like that in her fighting career — saying “I’ve never felt so overpowered ever in my life… Her grip was different.”
 This case has since been used as an argument for better regulation when integrating trans women into women’s sports.

 Nancy Hogshead-Makar, a leader at the Women’s Sports Policy Working Group, has staked out a position on this I appreciate: she says competitive sports are akin to pregnancy and medical testing — areas that require a science-based approach for trans inclusion.
 I share this view: a trans woman should be allowed to adopt a child or apply for housing or go buy a drink in a store without ever facing discrimination.
 Full stop.
 But keeping the playing field level for women in an arena like sports requires a level of regulation and guardrails that these other areas don’t.
 Some have suggested regulations around whether someone goes through puberty as a boy or has undergone hormone treatment.
 I’m not well-read enough on the nuances of the science to say what would be most effective, but I’m open to these kinds of changes.